aws-samples/aws-cicd-bluegreen/Detail_Instructions.md

 ## Create Code Commit Credentials

-1. Choose an IAM user with sufficient privileges.
-For simplicity, you can assign full permisssion to this or a new IAM user.
+1. Go to IAM Console and click **User** on the left menu.
+Click the Username of the IAM user which you are currently logging on with.
 2. On the user details page in IAM console, choose the **Security Credentials** tab, and in **HTTPS Git credentials for AWS CodeCommit**, choose **Generate**.

 ![HTTPS Git Credential](./images/codecommit-iam-gc1.png)